PaloAltoNetworks/WireLurkerDetector/HOWTO-Windows.md

 2. You can chose to only scan or to not scan any specific directories with potential false negative.

+## How to clean it? ##
+You can decide to implement malware cleaning funtionaality or not.
+The only requirement is, if you choose to, please list all files your tool are going to delete and ask for user confirmation before deleting them.

+Basically, deleting these files is enough:

+- all PE executable files that match the above detection logic
+- apps.ipa and third.ipa under C:\Documents and Settings\<USER>\Local Settings\Temp\ if they exist.

+You can also further analyze the sample statically or dynamically by yourself to implement better cleanning.

 ## Samples for Testing ##

 You can find a original sample from <http://contagiominidump.blogspot.com>